How to Tell Your Partner That You Want a Divorce

 • "I want to make sure the kids are told this news in the most supportive, loving way possible.
 Let's think about the best time to tell them."

 After having this conversation, you both may be feeling emotionally drained.
-Common feelings include grief, sadness, anxiety, relief and confusion.
-Remember having this conversation is just the beginning of the divorce process, so if you feel overwhelmed, make sure you reach out to friends, family members, support groups and therapists who can help you navigate this challenging process.
-Know that you are not alone in wanting to get divorced, and women are typically the initiators of this process with research noting statistics as high as 70 percent.
+Common feelings include grief, sadness, anxiety, relief, and confusion.
+Remember, having this conversation is just the beginning of the divorce process, so if you feel overwhelmed, make sure you reach out to friends, family members, support groups, and therapists who can help you navigate this challenging process.
+Know that you are not alone in wanting to get divorced, and women are typically the initiators of this process, with research noting statistics as high as 70 percent.

-Doing What Is Best for You
+Do What's Best for You

-Coming to the decision to go through with a divorce can be difficult, exhausting and completely heartbreaking.
+Coming to the decision to go through with a divorce can be difficult, exhausting, and completely heartbreaking.
 Take your time when planning out when to have the conversation, what you would like to say, and how you would like to say it.
 Make sure your backup plans are ready if the situation becomes dangerous.
 Remember to be kind to yourself and be sure to find extra support if needed.